cdktf/cdktf-provider-google/docs/workflowsWorkflow.java.md

 This service
 account represents the identity of the workflow and determines what permissions the workflow has.

-Format: projects/{project}/serviceAccounts/{account}.
+Format: projects/{project}/serviceAccounts/{account} or {account}.
+Using - as a wildcard for the {project} or not providing one at all will infer the project from the account.
+The {account} value can be the email address or the unique_id of the service account.
+If not provided, workflow will use the project's default service account.
+Modifying this field for an existing workflow results in a new workflow revision.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/workflows_workflow#service_account WorkflowsWorkflow#service_account}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/workflows_workflow#service_account WorkflowsWorkflow#service_account}

 ---